AshmitW/nanopore-fe-tech-test/README.md

 Install Dependecies -`yarn`

 Run the project locally -`yarn dev`
-**You any email from customers.json in data folder.
-The allowed actions and UI will be based on the permissions mentioned** **You can enter anything for password, its not used.**
+**You any use email from customers.json in data folder.
+The allowed actions and UI will be based on the permissions mentioned**
+**You can enter anything for password, its not used.**

 Build the project -`yarn build`